 Ranges from yellow to almost black, beeswax is extracted by boiling the honeycomb in water and skimming the wax off the top.
 It has a subtle natural aroma, the fragrance of honey ingrained with the other scents present in a beehive that is often pleasant enough for many honey lovers to just chew like a gum and swallow as a form of roughage.

-I later realize that there are actually plentiful products that are made from bee wax, such as soap, skin care products.
+I later realize that there are actually plentiful products that are made from bee wax, such as beeswax for hair, soap, beeswax for skin care products.
 Beeswax works well in cosmetic products because of the "wax esthers" that exist in both beeswax and human skin.
 These compounds help to bind and emulsify ointments, lip balm, lipstick and lotions.
 As a natural hydrating ingredient that increases skin essential moisture, beeswax is safe to use and commonly found in hand cream and body cream that help retain natural skin moisture and relieve itch from sensitive skin.

 In folk medicine, beeswax ear candles are used for ear wax removal.
 They are believed to be able to heal ear infection and improve hearing by removing the wax inside the ear.
 Originating from many countries such as China, Czechoslovakia, Mexico and Italy, this ancient art is known as ear candling.

-Processed by melting, straining, filtering, centrifuging, bleaching and solidified in various sizes blocks for shipping, beeswax today is widely used in pharmaceuticals, waterproofing materials, polishes, furniture wax, crayons, floor and furniture polish, and light lubricants in manufacturing.
-It is also popularly used as a coating for pills, sweets, and other foods, for instance cheese to protect it as it ages.
+Processed by melting, straining, filtering, centrifuging, bleaching and solidified in various sizes blocks for shipping, beeswax today is widely used in pharmaceuticals, beeswax wood finish, beeswax polish, waterproofing materials, floor and furniture wax, crayons, and light lubricants in manufacturing.
+It is also popularly used as a coating for pills, sweets, beeswax wrap, and other foods, for instance cheese to protect it as it ages.
 While some cheese makers have replaced it with plastic, many still use beeswax in order to avoid any unpleasant flavors that may result from plastic.

 3. Check out handmade beewswax candles in this e-store.